ArduPilot/ardupilot_wiki/copter/source/docs/trad-heli-mounting.rst

 top of the tail drive case, or even on the side of the frame (very popular).

 Below is a possible method to mount a full-size flight controller on a smaller sized helicopter.
-The Pixracer, Pixhawk Mini, or PixFalcon is also popular on smaller frames that have less mounting options.
+The Pixracer is popular on smaller frames that have less mounting options.

 -  Separate the helicopter's main body from it's landing gear
 -  Attach one carbon fibre plate to the body, the other to the landing